appfeel/node-pushnotifications/README.md

         failure: 0, // Number of notifications that have been failed to be send.
         message: [{
             messageId: '', // (only for android) String specifying a unique ID for each successfully processed message or undefined if error
-            regId: value, // The registrationId
+            regId: value, // The registrationId (device token id)
-            error: new Error('unknown'), // If any there will be an Error object here }],
+            error: new Error('unknown'), // If any, there will be an Error object here }],
     },
     {